-- Dimensions Mark: see Dimensions Mark on page 278 - Position Mark: see Position Mark on page 279 - Resize Mark: see Resize Mark on page 280 - The Clip Mark has been updated, so it can be used in a more generic way.
-See Clip Mark on page 275.
-If you want to use the Clip Mark as in earlier versions of ArtPro+ (using the step distance etc), see Clipping a control strip on page 276 - By holding the Alt key while changing the Attach To setting of a Mark, you can keep a Mark at its the position, and the Offset values will be recalculated.
-See Mark positioning on page 282 - When using a Formula in a Mark, you can now use Server variables if you are connected to an Automation Engine.
+- Dimensions Mark: see Dimensions Mark on page 256 - Position Mark: see Position Mark on page 257 - Resize Mark: see Resize Mark on page 257 - The Clip Mark has been updated, so it can be used in a more generic way.
+See Clip Mark on page 253.
+If you want to use the Clip Mark as in earlier versions of ArtPro+ (using the step distance etc), see Clipping a control strip on page 254 - By holding the Alt key while changing the Attach To setting of a Mark, you can keep a Mark at its the position, and the Offset values will be recalculated.
+See Mark positioning on page 260 - When using a Formula in a Mark, you can now use Server variables if you are connected to an Automation Engine.
 You can now also use Functions in a formula.
-See Formula Editor on page 284 - The Marks list will also show Nested Marks, i.e. Marks used as content for another Mark.
-See Nested Marks on page 288 - The Custom dialog to select separations now also contains the option Artwork Separations.
-In combination with the existing Custom filters, this addition will make it easier to achieve your desired result, e.g. to be able to select all artwork separations and processing step White.
-See Colors and Separations in a Mark on page 281
+See Formula Editor on page 262 - The Marks list will also show Nested Marks, i.e. Marks used as content for another Mark.
+See Nested Marks on page 265